panzerdp/dmitripavlutin.com/posts/177-pure-function/index.md

 }
 ```

-These functions are impure because their access some global variables outside of the function: the network, the screen information and DOM.
+These functions are impure because they access some global variables outside of the function: the network, the screen information and DOM.

+## 4. Dealing with impure functions

-Impure functions are more difficult to understant than pure functions because of increased level of complexity.
-The complexity is added by the side-effect or by the fact that the function access or modifies global state.
+Impure functions have a higher [complexity](https://en.wikipedia.org/wiki/Programming_complexity) compared to pure functions.
+Complexity is added by the side-effect or by the access or modification of the global state.

-Either way, there's nothing wrong about the impure functions: they are necessary evil for the application to communicate with the external world.
+Either way, there's nothing wrong about the impure functions.
+They are necessary evil for the application to communicate with the external world.

+If you are lucky, some impure functions can be transformed from into pure by refactoring mutable operations to immutable.

+// Example

-An approach I have found efficient is to separate the pure from impure functions.
+Another approach I have found efficient is to separate the pure from impure functions.
 Then make the impure functions call the pure functions.

+// Example

 This gives the benefit of extracting the logic that is understandable and predictable into pure functions.
-And also it makes the impure function, which is more complex, has less responsibilties to reduce the complexity.
+And also decrease the complexity of the impure function since it would have less responsibility.

-## 4. Conclusion
+## 5. Conclusion

 A function is pure when given the same arguments it always returns the same value and makes no side-effects.

-Pure functions have nice benefits like being easy to understand, can be composed and memoized.
+Pure functions are easy to understand, easy to test, can be composed and memoized.

-*What benefits of pure functions do you know?*
+*What other benefits of pure functions do you know?*